kilfour/QuickMGenerate/README.md

 ###Strings.
 Use `MGen.String()`.

-No overload Exists.
+The generator always generates every char element of the string to be between lower case 'a' and lower case 'z'.

-The default generator always generates every char element of the string to be between lower case 'a' and lower case 'z'.
+The overload `MGen.String(int min, int max)` generates an string of length higher or equal than min and lower than max.

 The Default generator generates a string of length higher than 0 and lower than 10.